-Keith McCollum is manager of the Dynetics Integrated Systems Technologies Division.
-Since joining the company in 1990, he has built a 260-person organization with annual sales of $65 million.
+Keith McCollum is vice president and manager of the Dynetics Integrated Systems Technologies Division.
+Since joining the company in 1990, he has built a 290-person organization with annual sales of $75 million.
 His division specializes in radar systems, modeling and simulation, electronic warfare, and cyber.
 His group led the development of GroundAware®, an advanced, affordable, and reconfigurable ground-based radar system for critical infrastructure security.

-During his time at Dynetics, he has also served as chief engineer of the Strategic Programs Division, responsible for technical business thrusts in the Washington D.C. office.
+During his time at Dynetics, he has also served as chief engineer of the Strategic Programs Division, responsible for technical business areas in Washington D.C.
 He was THAAD program liaison and subject matter expert for the Missile Defense National Team.
 He managed the Systems Integration and Interoperability Branch of the THAAD SETA contract with a $2 million-plus annual budget and multiple subcontractors.

-McCollum has a bachelor's degree in electrical engineering from Auburn University.
-He is the Dynetics Corporate Ethics Officer and a member of the ESOP (Employee Stock Ownership Plan) Advisory Committee.
+McCollum has a bachelor's degree in electrical engineering from Auburn University and is the Dynetics Corporate Ethics Officer.